mutheumbuta/Numbergame/README.md

 ## Contributing

-Contributions, suggestionsz, and improvements are welcome!
+Contributions, suggestions, and improvements are welcome!

 To contribute:
 1. Fork the repository